 3. The Word of God is to be the standard for worship.

 Second Timothy 3:17 teaches that Scripture is sufficient in all things.
 This is particularly true in regard to something as fundamental as worship.
 It means that any question we may have concerning corporate worship is answered in Scripture.
 Historically, this has been applied in two ways: the normative principle (anything that is not condemned in Scripture is appropriate in worship) and the regulative principle (only that which is specifically condoned in Scripture is appropriate in worship).
-This debate will continue, but we apply the principle of Scripture’s sufficiency to worship in this way: The fundamental elements of worship must be strictly regulated by Scripture, and are to include prayer, preaching, Scripture reading, praise, collection, and the sacraments of baptism and communion.
+This debate will continue, but we seek to apply the principle of Scripture’s sufficiency to worship in this way: The fundamental elements of worship must be strictly regulated by Scripture, and are to include prayer, preaching, Scripture reading, praise, collection, and the sacraments of baptism and communion.
 On the other hand, the circumstances in which these elements are carried out are subject to the normative principles found in Scripture.
-The circumstances include things like time/location of worship, musical style, use of instruments, use of choir, apparel to be worn, dramatization of elements, etc. Notice that neither the elements nor the circumstances are left to the whims of personal preference.
+The circumstances include things like time/location of worship, musical style, use of instruments, use of choir, apparel to be worn, etc. Notice that neither the elements nor the circumstances are left to the whims of personal preference.
 Both are to be grounded (either regulatively or normatively) in the Word of God.

 4. The Holy Spirit is to be welcomed in worship.